AABK6/citizen-budget-lab/current_dev_plan.md

 # Current Development Plan: A Prioritized Roadmap for Architectural Stability and Feature Completion

 > **Status update (2025-09-22):** All Phase 1 (warehouse unification) and Phase 2 (2026 baseline ingestion) deliverables are in production.
 Phase 3 UX work—permalink hygiene, the `Compare & Remix` page, and the builder state refactor—has also landed.
+Most recently, the scenario engine now exposes both baseline and delta fiscal paths so the `/build` experience surfaces the true 2026 deficit out of the box.
 This document now serves as a historical record of the remediation program and a checklist for ongoing validation.

 ## 1.0 Executive Summary & Strategic Imperative